C2SM/c2sm.github.io/docs/tools/icontools.md

 ## Run

-[The folder C2SM in the icontools repository](https://github.com/C2SM/icontools/tree/master/C2SM) contains a bunch of scripts to run `iconremap` and `icongridgen` on Piz Daint.
+[The folder C2SM in the icontools repository :material-open-in-new:](https://github.com/C2SM/icontools/tree/master/C2SM){:target="_blank"} contains a bunch of scripts to run `iconremap` and `icongridgen` on Piz Daint.
 Most likely you will use the DWD ICON tools to generate a new grid or interpolate boundary conditions for limited-area ICON runs.

 Below is a recipe to create initial and boundary files for an ICON-LAM run on Piz Daint.